 In her last video, she brought up probably the most common misunderstood point in the health and fitness industry — “diets” work because calories in are fewer than calories out.
 She’s currently pregnant and has continued working out, which is FANTASTIC to see, as it’s not frequently talked about but good for both mom and baby.

 She doesn’t BS, she doesn’t do pseudoscience, and her focus is always on getting strong.
 Also, she sells these socks, which I WANT.

 Stephanie has a PhD (and a patent!) for her research on ovarian cancer.
 She’s clearly smart and capable of reading/understanding the scientific literature out there.
 In her older YouTube videos, she does an excellent job of breaking this down.

 In the past few years, she went “all-in” (eating to the point of satiety every time), because her hunger cues were out of sync from years of extreme dieting as a fitness competitor.
 She gained quite a bit of weight, and lost it as she settled into a “set weight”.

 Since then, she does things like “physique checks” almost daily on her Instagram.
-While I won’t say that she has an unhealthy relationship with food (I don’t know her!), I don’t love this kind of content because I think it puts too much focus on aesthetics.
+While I don’t know her relationship with food, I don’t love this kind of content because I think it puts too much focus on aesthetics.
 I understand that the pressure to be fit and have a certain physique is massive in health and fitness circles, but I personally don’t like to follow this content on the reg, as it doesn’t align with my personal goals for fitness.